Elaheh-Alizadeh/Foss2020/README.md

 ## This is my website

 Finally!
 My very first website!
-I will have different sections in this website to practice.
-From persian cooking recipies to Machine learning ;)
+I will have different sections in this website from persian cooking recipies to Machine learning ;)

 My projects as post doc
   In silico labeling of phase contrast images of cells.